laravel/lumen-docs/providers.md

 If you open the `bootstrap/app.php` file included with Lumen, you will see a call to `$app->register()`.
 You may add additional calls to this method to register as many service providers as your application requires.

-In this overview you will learn how to write your own service providers and register them with your Lumen application.

 <a name="writing-service-providers"></a>
 ## Writing Service Providers